Medically Reviewed by: Dr Hafiz Aladin

 Can I use apps to monitor my blood pressure?

 You can track your blood pressure with ease with these handy apps for your smartphone and other devices.
-These apps are fantastic for tracking your blood pressure history, for doctor's appointments or emailing results to your GP.
+These apps can be helpful when tracking your blood pressure history, for doctor's appointments or emailing results to your GP.
+However, you should never substitute these apps for checking the results with the GP.

 If you're concerned about your blood pressure, contact your GP or visit the NHS website for more information.